risk-first/website/menagerie/Software-Dependency-Risk.md

 Even now, there's always the opportunity cost of depending on our own code, which may well be more appropriate and ergonomic for whatever is required.

+Sometimes, you will pick up a dependency on _unwritten software_.
+This commonly happens when work is divided amongst team members, or teams.

+If a component **A** of our project _depends_ on **B** for some kind of processing, you might not be able to complete **A** before writing **B**.
+This makes _scheduling_ the project harder, and if component **A** is a risky part of the project, then the chances are you'll want to mitigate risk there first.
+There are a couple of ways to do this:

+- **Standards**:  If component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
+Write **A** to those standards, and find a cheap, simple implementation to test with.
+This gives you time to sort out exactly what implementation of **B** you're going for.
+This is not a great long-term solution, because obviously, you're not using the _real_ dependency- you might get surprised when the behaviour of the real component is subtly different.
+But it can reduce [Schedule Risk](Schedule-Risk) in the short-term.
+- **Coding To Interfaces**:  If standards aren't an option, but the surface area of **B** that **A** uses is quite small and obvious, you can write a small interface for it, and work behind that, using a [Mock](https://en.wikipedia.org/wiki/Mock_object) for **B** while you're waiting for finished component.
+Write the interface to cover only what **A** _needs_, rather than everything that **B** _does_ in order to minimize the risk of [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).

 Diagram:  Feature risk being mitigated , but complexity Risk, schedule risk

 ## Software Libraries